 In addition, the use of materials originally intended for consumer goods as raw material to fabricate this piece comments on art as another product in our consumer society.

-The concept and construction of a pattern of words is based on new theories in graphic design.
+The concept and construction of a pattern of words are based on new theories in graphic design.
 For example, graphic design has recently begun exploring entirely new ideas about the placement of words on the printed page.
 This is portrayed in contexts as diverse as children’s books, magazine advertisements and television advertisements.
 Words are image.

 The pattern of words on a page can be like the pattern of a quilt.
 The repetitive patterns exhibited by a type font, or written characters such as in Arabic, or Chinese or many other aspects of words is usually taken for granted.
 The printed pattern of one word alone can convey meaning.
 For example, studies were done in which a TIDE box was cut up in small pieces.
 In this case, people did not need to see the whole word to know that it said TIDE.